A breakthrough platform

 - all of the robot models share a common hardware motion base module

-- the innovative exoskeleton design of the robots leverages proven mass production injection molding techniques to make production runs of hundreds or even thousands of robots in the shortest possible timeframe and at the lowest price points available anywhere, a true reality
+- the innovative exoskeleton design of the robots leverages proven mass production injection moulding techniques to make production runs of hundreds or even thousands of robots in the shortest possible timeframe and at the lowest price points available anywhere, a true reality

 At the heart of any robot (sometimes referred to as a ‘roving sensor’), motion and sight are the 2 key navigation elements that facilitate their ultra-precise control and allow them to quickly, accurately and safely ‘identify, analyze and react’, while they move within their ambient environment.